Koha-Community/kohadocs/source/opac.rst

 address.
 This is handy if you want to send the resources you found at the library to your home email account to refer to later or to send to a patron researching a specific topic.
-Clicking this link will open up a new window that asks for the email address and message to send. :ref:`View a sample Cart email <example-email-from-cart-label>`.
+Clicking this link will open up a new window that asks for the email address and message to send.

 |image980|